MicrosoftDocs/fabric-docs/docs/real-time-analytics/sample-gallery.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-Real-Time Analytics offers a variety of sample telemetry and IoT data for you to get started with loading data and running queries in Real-Time Analytics.
-Each sample of data from the sample gallery is loaded into your workspace as an individual KQL database, and a KQL queryset with a sample set of queries unique to the sample data you selected opens for you to query and gain insights into your data.
+Real-Time Analytics offers various types of sample data for you to practice loading and and writing queries in Real-Time Analytics.
+Each dataset in the **Real-Time Analytics Sample Gallery** is loaded into your workspace as a KQL database with an attached KQL queryset containing sample queries unique to the dataset you selected.

-In this article, you learn how to query the sample data gallery in Real-Time Analytics.
+In this article, you learn how to query data from the sample gallery in Real-Time Analytics to get started with analyzing your data.

 ## Prerequisites